vince-nyanga/vince-nyanga.github.io/_posts/2021-03-27-custom-scroll-view.md

 }
 ```

 I am using `Cupertino` widgets instead of `Material` widgets for a change :smile:.
 Our `CustomScrollView` contains a [CupertinoSliverNavigationBar](https://api.flutter.dev/flutter/cupertino/CupertinoSliverNavigationBar-class.html) -- an iOS-styled navigation bar with iOS-11-style large titles using slivers and a [SliverList](https://api.flutter.dev/flutter/widgets/SliverList-class.html).
 As you scroll up the list the navigation bar will shrink and the title size changes (see Figure 1 above).
-That's it :smile:.
+That's it!
 A collapsible navigation bar using `CustomScrollView`.

 Now to put everything together add this to your `main.dart`